April in global missions history: It happened today!

-- April 11, 1933 -- J. Gresham Mecham formally asks the Prebyterian Board of Foreign
+- April 11, 1933 -- J. Gresham Mecham formally asked the Presbyterian Board of Foreign

-Missions to allow only those who held to historic Christian doctrine to serve on its board and to
+Missions to allow only those who held to historic Christian doctrine to serve on its board or to

-be sent as missionaries, and to avoid doctrinally compromising union enterprises.
-In the days of
+be sent as missionaries, and to avoid doctrinally compromising partnership enterprises.
+In the

-debate which followed, Mecham's position was rejected and, as a result, American Presbyterians
+days of debate that followed, Mecham's position was rejected, and, as a result, American

-- April 12, 1850 -- Adoniram Judson, pioneer Baptist missionary to India and Burma, dies
+- April 12, 1850 -- Adoniram Judson, pioneer Baptist missionary to India and Burma, died

 during a sea voyage.
 He and his wife, Ann, were the foremost American missionary heroes of